 Maximum wall height not to exceed 12".
 This chart is based on site conditions which include a level grade, granular soil and no surcharge.
 Contact Keystone Retaining Wall Systems for design options on wall heights exceeding 12".

 |STEP 1 | Prepare the site.||STEP 2 | Set the base course.|

 |Start by digging a shallow trench 4" deep by 12" wide.
 Cut through and remove any sod, roots or large rocks.
 For organic loam soils, dig 4" deeper and add a leveling pad of sand or gravel.
 Compact and level the soil to receive the first course of Keystone Sedona StoneT.||Place and level the first Keystone Sedona StoneT unit.
 Level each additional unit on the base course as you place it, making sure that the outside edges touch.
 If your wall contains both straight and curved areas, start with a straight area and build into the curves.
 Complete the base course before proceeding to the second course.|

-To remove outside lugs or edges of retaining lip, hold unit securely or place at angle on ground.
+To remove outside lugs or edges of the retaining lip, hold the unit securely or place it at an angle on the ground.
 Strike the lug firmly with a hammer.
-Cutting the units may also be necessary to keep the them on bond.
-Always wear safety glasses to protect eyes from chips.
+Cutting the units may also be necessary to keep them on bond.
+Always wear safety glasses to protect the eyes from chips.

 |STEP 3 | Stack and fill.|